How to Fix Bad iPhone 6s Battery Life

-Apple’s got more iOS updates on the way and iOS updates can be the root cause of some battery life issues.
-That’s why we recommend absorbing these fixes so that you’re prepared for all of Apple’s future iPhone 6s iOS updates.
+Apple’s got more iOS 12 updates on the way and iOS updates can be the root cause of some battery life issues.
+That’s why we recommend memorizing some of these fixes so you’re prepared for all of Apple’s future iPhone 6s iOS updates.

-(Note: iOS 9 and iOS 10 come with a Settings Search at the top of the Settings screen.
-If you can’t find something, you can search for it there.)
+The iPhone 6s’ operating system allows you to search for specific settings at the top of the Settings screen.
+If you can’t find something, you can search for it there.

 Wait Two Days